rest-for-physics/rest-school/day3/session1/README.md

 root [0] md_detector->PrintMetadata()
 ```

-You may check now any other `md_` metadata class using `PrintMetadata`, and inspect different events using the methods that you learnt in session 2.3.
+You may check now any other `md_` metadata class using `PrintMetadata`, and inspect the different events using the methods that you learnt in session 2.3.

 ### Exercise 2.
 Launching a processing chain with several rawsignal analysis processes

-As soon as the input/output event types match, we have full flexibility to build any processing chain we want.
-We can also build data chains were processes can be exploited more than once.
+As soon as the input/output event types match, we have full flexibility to build any processing chain we need.
+One interesting feature is the potential to build event data chains where processes can be exploited more than once.
 For example, a rawsignal analysis process might be used to extract information before and after a given event transformation took place, such as before and after a smoothing process, or it can operate on different groups of signals.

+There are clear advantages on re-using processes for different applications, but also inside a particular application, such as:
+- Reusing the same algorithms for different tasks.
+- Increase the user feedback on a particular piece of code: bug identification, feature requests, know-how transfer.
+- Reduce the maintenance costs thanks to code centralization.
+- Increased benefit on bug correction and upgrades.
+More users and applications benefit from the changes (although some times also disturbed by! :) Of course, this depends on project maturity and the available resources for maintenance. )

+#### Processes description

-In the following example, we define four processes:
+In the example we will use for this exercise we define 4 processes:

 1. *virtualDAQ (MultiFEMINOSToSignal)*: It is responsible to read the binary file and fill in a `TRestRawSignalEvent`.
 2. *veto (SignalAnalysis)*: It operates on a group of channels which are connected to a muon veto system, and it extracts the maximum amplitudes and peak times of each signal which is finally stored in a `std::map` inside the analysis tree.
 3. *rmChannels (SignalRemoveChannels)*: It removes the group of channels corresponding to the veto system.
-4. *mm (SignalAnalysis)*: It does the
+4. *mm (SignalAnalysis)*: It performs the pulse shape analysis on the remaining

 ### Exercise 3.
 Re-processing events on a given event selection